Pre-School Class

 • Understand initial and ending sounds

-• Use the movable alphabet to build words
+• Use the movable alphabet to build three letter words

 • Working on phonetic workbooks A, B and C